microsoft/pai/README.md

 ## Train models

 Like all machine learning platforms, OpenPAI is a production tool.
 To maximize utilization, it's recommended to submit training jobs into OpenPAI, and OpenPAI will allocate resource to run it.
 If there are too many jobs, some jobs may wait in the queue.
-This approach is different with on dedicated servers for each person, and it needs a bit more knowledge about how to submit/manage your jobs on OpenPAI.
+This is different with training models on dedicated servers for each person, and it needs a bit more knowledge about how to submit/manage training jobs on OpenPAI.

-OpenPAI also supports to allocate dedicated resource for users, and user can use SSH or Jupyter on assigned environment like a standalone server.
-Refer [here](examples/jupyter/README.md) to use OpenPAI like this way.
-Though it's not efficient to use resource, but it also saves cost on setup and managing environments on physical servers.
+OpenPAI also supports to allocate ondemand resource to users, and users can use SSH or Jupyter like on a physical server, refer to [here](examples/jupyter/README.md) about how to use OpenPAI like this way.
+Though it's not efficient to resources, but it also saves cost on setup and managing environments on physical servers.

-### Train your first model on OpenPAI
+### Train first model on OpenPAI

-Follow [here](examples/README.md#quickstart) to create your first job definition and have a look on job definition.
-Then refer to [here](docs/submit_from_webportal.md) to submit it to OpenPAI.
-It may be a very simple job, as it downloads data and code from internet, and doesn't copy model back to you.
-It's used to let you understand OpenPAI job definition and familiar with Web portal.
+Follow [here](examples/README.md#quickstart) to create the first job definition.
+Then [submit the job via web portal](docs/submit_from_webportal.md).
+It's a very simple job, as it downloads data and code from internet, and doesn't copy model back.
+It's used to understand OpenPAI job definition and familiar with Web portal.

 ### Learn deeper on job definition

 * Choose training environment.
 OpenPAI uses [Docker](https://www.docker.com/) to provide runtime environment.

-    You can refer to [here](https://hub.docker.com/r/ufoym/deepo) to find more deep learning environments, for example, ufoym/deepo:pytorch-py36-cu90.
-Note, it doesn't include openssh-server, curl.
-So you want to use SSH with those docker images, you need use `apt install openssh-server curl` in command field to enable SSH.
+    Refer to [here](https://hub.docker.com/r/ufoym/deepo) to find more deep learning environments, for example, `ufoym/deepo:pytorch-py36-cu90`.

+    Note, this docker doesn't include openssh-server, curl.
+So if SSH is necessary with those docker images, it nedss to run `apt install openssh-server curl` in command field.

 * Put code and data in.
-OpenPAI creates a clean environment, you need to use command field to copy data and code in and start training.
-You can join multiple commands with `&&`.
-If extra system or Python components are needed, they can be installed in the command by `apt install` or `python -m pip install`.
+OpenPAI creates a clean environment as docker image.
+The data and code may not be in the docker.
+So it needs to use command field to copy data and code into docker before training.
+The command field supports to join multiple commands with `&&`.
+If extra system or Python components are needed, they can be installed in the command by `apt install` or `python -m pip install` as well.

-    There are some suggestions to exchange data with running environment, but you should check with OpenPAI administrator, which kind of storage is supported, and recommended approach to access it in your OpenPAI clulster.
-Refer to [here](TODO provide storage solution) for examples of solution.
+    There are some suggested approach to exchange data with running environment, but it's better to check with administrators of OpenPAI, which kind of storage is supported, and recommended approach to access it.

-* Copy model out.
-It's similar with above topic, if code and data can copy in, model can also be copied out.
+* Copy model back.
+It's similar with above topic, if code and data can copy into docker, model can also be copied back.

 * Running distributed training job.
-OpenPAI can allocate multiple environments to same job to support distributed training.
+OpenPAI can allocate multiple environments to one job to support distributed training.

-If you want to learn more about job definition, refer to [here](docs/job_tutorial.md#write-a-job-json-configuration-file-).
+Learn more about job definition, refer to [here](docs/job_tutorial.md#write-a-job-json-configuration-file-).

 ### OpenPAI client

 Rather than web portal, and [RESTful API](docs/rest-server/API.md), OpenPAI have a friendly client tool for user.
-It's an extension of [Visual Studio Code](https://code.visualstudio.com/), called `OpenPAI VS Code Client`.
-Once you installed Visual Studio Code, you can search and install it in extensions tab.

-`OpenPAI VS Code Client` can submit job, simulate job running locally, manage multiple OpenPAI environments, and so on.
-Refer to [here](contrib/pai_vscode/VSCodeExt.md) for more information.
+It's an extension of Visual Studio Code, called [OpenPAI VS Code Client](contrib/pai_vscode/VSCodeExt.md).
+It can submit job, simulate job running locally, manage multiple OpenPAI environments, and so on.

 ### Troubleshooting job failure

-You can use Web portal and job log to analyze job failure, also you can log into environment with SHH to do it.
+Web portal and job log are helpful to analyze job failure, and OpenPAI supports SSH into environment for debugging.

 Refer to [here](docs/job_tutorial.md#how-to-debug-the-job-) for more information of troubleshooting job failure on OpenPAI.
-It's recommended to get job running successfully locally, and then submit it to OpenPAI.
+It's recommended to get code succeeded locally, then submit to OpenPAI.
 So that it doesn't need to troubleshoot code problems remotely.

 ## Administration